arturik1988/Gandalf/README.md

 Gandalf
 =======

 A simple PHP authentication system.
+This is a massive work in progress to make this extremely efficient and simple to use.
+Pull requests welcome.

 ## Using the auth class
 ```